Activate your device:

 Yes, there is.
 Our float valve kit allows for effortless filling with an automatic shut-off.
 This can either be done manually using a hose, or, for a more permanent and automated solution, you can connect it to your plumbing line.

 Borehole water is slightly trickier than normal rain or municipal water, as there are quite a few things that can contaminate the ground water (for example pesticides in an agricultural area, heavy metals in a mining area, E.coli in areas where there are no sewage services), and it is vital to first test the water to identify what those contaminants are to ensure you choose the right filter for your water source.
-Once you have tested your water (which we also advise you do every six months or so) you can refer to our website for a detailed list of all the contaminants our Disruptor filter range removes.
+Once you have tested your water (which we also advise you do every six months or so) for a detailed list of all the contaminants our Disruptor filter range removes, click here.

 Limescale is a chalky deposit consisting mainly of calcium carbonate (CaCO3), which often builds up in appliances that use hot water.
 This is often referred to as “hard water”.
 The concern around hard water is really an aesthetic one, not so much a health issue, and appliances don’t love it!
 Our Disruptor range is very good at removing pathogens and bacteria, but does not remove any of the minerals as part of the filtering process and thus will not remove limescale from the water.
 We do, however, have a Corrosion and Scale Inhibitor in our range that conditions the water by changing the composition in order to prevent scaling from building up in your pipes and fixtures.
-For more detail on this product you can go to our website.
+For more detail on this product, click here.

 Yes, you do require a water tank in between the supply from the borehole to your house.
 Borehole pumps are made to start, pump water over a distance for a period of time, and then switch off.
 They are not designed for switching on and off constantly for short periods of time and if used in this manner could result in the pump burning out eventually.
 We advise that you use a borehole pump to pump the water from your borehole to your tank for temporary storage, and then pump the water from your tank to your house with a pressure pump that has been designed to do just that.